MagerValp/MacTech-2016/README.markdown

 ### Multithreading (beachballs)

 If your script takes more than a couple of seconds to run it's going to block with a beachball.
 I would recommend adding an NSProgressIndicator (spinner) that you start when the script runs, and well as disabling the button (you'll need an outlet to the button).
 Then instead of `waitUntilExit()` add a `terminationHandler` with a block of code that stops the spinner and re-enables the button.
+As your `terminationHandler` code will be executed in a background thread, you have to update your view objects from code wrapped in `DispatchQueue.main.async`, as only the main program thread can manipulate them.

 ### Speak when pressing return